bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/tracepoints-and-monitoring-the-bitcoin-network.md

 Speaker 1: 00:12:53

-But for us developers that want to know what's going on internally and get detailed information at various points, We can turn on the trace points, it's a compiler flag, and then this suddenly results to these kernel events being...
+But for us developers that want to know what's going on internally and get detailed information at various points.
+We can turn on the trace points, it's a compiler flag, and then this suddenly results to these kernel events being...

 Speaker 2: 00:13:09